 Paper.io implemented rewarding ads - when the customer watches an ad, he gets some extra life or additional content, not available otherwise.
 The estimated revenue of this app is $5K per month.

-If the game requires a stronger set of skills and has higher engagement rates, in-app purchases work best, so this strategy is implemented as the main, but not the only one, source of income.
+If the mobile game development services require a stronger set of skills and have higher engagement rates, in-app purchases work best, so this strategy is implemented as the main, but not the only one, source of income.
 Among the games, using this strategy, there are such huge apps as Tencent’s PUBG Mobile, which made about $1.3 billion in H1 2020, and Honor of Kings, which earned $1 billion.

 These apps can be downloaded for free, but the only way to make real progress is to use in-app purchases, paying for the characters’ upgrade, extra items, content, required commodities, and so on.
 It doesn't seem that impressive, but let’s think about the fact that the audience of the game is about 100 million active users, and each of them pays this or that amount to succeed or get some item he requires.